scribear/ScribeAR-NodeServer/whisper-service/README.md

 **Implementing a new model**

 1. Implement `WhisperModelBase`.
 See `/modelBases/whisperModelBase.py` for required methods and usage.
+    * Other model bases found in `/modelBases` can be helpful for implementing commonly used functions.
 2. Create `{modelName}Requirements.txt` and populate with python dependencies for your model.
 3. Associate model key(s) to your model in `modelFactory.py`.